ROCm/clARMOR/README.md

 (Note that the above means that you can also use 'scan-build make' to run LLVM's static analyzer on this tool.)

-To test the tool against its included functional GPU tests, execute:
+To test the tool against its included functional GPU tests, execute:i

     make test

 To test the tool against its included functional tests, but to run those tests